babiloneos/babiloneos.github.io/_posts/2025-08-15-cloudflare-testing.md

 I don't want to go deeper on this, as this will be a separate post, but **the result was** a CTF project from the university, coded with Python and Flask, hosted as a Docker Container in an Azure Web Application.

-You can consult it in here:
+You can consult it in here (for a brief period):

 > 🌐 **[atletasctf.site](https://atletasctf.site/)**

-But keep in mind that it won't be online for a long time as it is costing me money, and I'm not interested in paying $30/month just for the fun of having a college-level CTF online.
+But keep in mind that it won't be online for a long time as it is costing me money, and I'm not interested on paying $30/month just for the fun of having a college-level CTF online.

 ![Azure Web Page Overview](/assets/img/CloudflareCTF/AzureWebApp.png)